 9 everyday products you didn't know had animal ingredients

-Even though animal products might not be in as many places as some claim (most tennis rackets are made with synthetic materials now), theyspread far beyond just those hidden in food: everywhere from your car to the bathroom and the sky in the 4th of July.
+Even though animal products might not be in as many places as some think (for instance, most "catgut" tennis rackets are made with synthetic materials now, they spread far beyond just those hidden in food: everywhere from your car to the bathroom and the sky on the 4th of July.

 As the Ontario Farm Animal Council clearly puts it, "on average, 98% of an animal is used.
 From that 98%, about 55% (on average) of the animal is used for edible products and the remaining 45% for inedible by-products."